 After we let the paint dry for a few weeks, I really wanted to protect my cabinets from my loveable Tasmanian devil (ahem, my son who has already banged many a chair against the drawers).
 I spent hours researching clear coats and I see a lot of recommendations for Minwax from bloggers.
 However, in my search, I came across more than one forum post of a poor, frustrated DIYer saying that the Minwax turned yellow when used over white.
 Oh, bleep no!
 I love DIY bloggers and I have gotten so much great information from them.
 However, I am also careful about the advice I take.
 (After seeing a prominent furniture painting blog call polyurethane and polycrylic “essentially the same thing”, you would too!)
 Eventually, I stumbled across a Benjamin Moore Product Called Benwood Stays Clear Acrylic Polyurethane (you can buy it cheaper elsewhere).
 Can I say how awesome this stuff is?!
-First, it comes in 3 different sheens – flat, satin, and high gloss.
-I chose the satin finish.
+First, it comes in 3 different sheens – flat, low-lustre, and high gloss.
+I chose the low-lustre finish.
 Second, it’s made for painted floors, so I know it is durable.
 And third, the name says it all – STAYS CLEAR.
 Here is the description on the can:

 “A premium quality product that combines the attributes of acrylic and polyurethane resins to produce a durable clear finish that dries quickly with very little odor.
 Provides excellent resistance to damage caused by abrasion, household chemicals and water, alcohol and food stains.
 For use on new or previously painted, stained or varnished interior wood surfaces, including floors.
 May also be used as a protective clear over decorative finishes on any substance.”